Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with

 \subsection{Bayesian Optimization}

 Bayesian optimization is a machine learning-based optimization technique commonly used for minimizing (or maximizing) a black-box objective function in which we can observe only the output of the function by sampling and no first- or second-order derivatives \cite{frazier2018tutorial}.
 In Bayesian optimization, the objective function is learned by a surrogate model, \eg Gaussian Process (GP), which can provide a posterior distribution of the function.
 The surrogate model is combined with an acquisition function to decide the next candidate of the optimal solution.
-The fundamental idea of the acquisition function is to combine both the mean and variance of the GP prediction for trading-off between exploration and exploitation.
 As a result, at each algorithmic iteration, by optimizing the acquisition function over the current surrogate model, the next sampling candidate is found.
 The objective value at that sampling candidate is then evaluated and added to the training data set to re-train the surrogate model.
-Bayesian optimization is most suitable for the applications where the black-box objective functions are complex and expensive to evaluate, \eg each evaluation takes a significant amount of time or memory, so that other methods like grid-based search or genetic algorithms become less practical.

 In our problem, let $f (\bbsym{\omega}_1) = \bar{J}_\text{true}^{\bbsym{\omega}} (\bb{x}_{\text{MPC}}, \bb{u}_{\text{MPC}})$ be the black-box objective function of the variable $\bbsym{\omega}_1$ which needs to be minimized with Bayesian optimization, \ie